Hojaeaga/replyguy/README.md

 Verifiable Agent using Eigen Layer.

 We built an Eigen Layer AVS on Base and Ethereum to verify the data and the replies posted by the agent, using Reclaim Protocol and Othentic stack.

-> NOTE
-> We have deployed AVS on the *Base Sepolia and Ethereum Sepolia testnet*, due to the cost and setup of the reward distribution mechanism for validators, as we are not generating revenue right now.
-> But we have a solid plan to generate revenue that is to provide a service to subscribers to boost their posts' visibility on Farcaster to a targeted audience.
-This is a well-requested feature and is present on every social media platform at a very high price, but we will be able to provide it at a very low price with much better results.

-## Tech Stack

-1. Farcaster profile.
-2. Eigen Layer AVS on Base and Ethereum.
-3. Gemini and OpenAI for generating embeddings and replies.
-4. Supabase for storing the data.